SonwaboNkosi/Portfolio-Project---Data-Cleaning./README.md

-Title: World Layoffs Data Cleaning: A MySQL Project
+Title: World Layoffs Data Cleaning and exploration: A MySQL Project

 Description:

-This project tackles data cleaning of the "World Layoffs - 2022" dataset retrieved from Kaggle (https://www.kaggle.com/datasets/swaptr/layoffs-2022).
+This project tackles data cleaning and exploration of the "World Layoffs - 2022" dataset retrieved from Kaggle (https://www.kaggle.com/datasets/swaptr/layoffs-2022).
 It demonstrates my proficiency in MySQL for data wrangling and manipulation.

 Features: